 To get there, take a metro (subway) from the airport to the train station – it’s only 3 stops on the red line.
-You can find maps of the metro here.
+Check the metro map before you get started.

 You’ll have one connection to a slower regional train once you reach the Algarve.

-Traveling by bus is also possible, but I seriously struggled to figure it out.
-Have a poke around this site if you are interested in this option.
+Traveling by bus is also possible, but I seriously struggled to figure it out at the time.
+Though it does look like they updated their website!
+Have a poke around the bus system if you are interested in this option.

 You can also fly straight to the Algarve if you’d like!
 The main airport is in Faro and its easy to get around the Algarve from there.

 Depending on how you book your flights, you could fly from your home straight to Faro.
 I wouldn’t do a roundtrip from here though as you’ll probably head up north to see Porto or Lisbon.
-So make sure you plan out your itinerary in advance if you want to fly between some stops.
+So make sure you plan out your itinerary in advance before buying your tickets.